Charlotte Prep Parent Coordinator: Jamie Landsberg (email@example.com)

-Volunteers play an important and valuable role at Charlotte Academy.
+Volunteers play an important and valuable role at Charlotte Preparatory School.
 It does not matter if you volunteer for one hour or one hundred hours over the course of the school year; any help you give is essential in enhancing the education of our students.

 We welcome any and all parents, grandparents, alumni and caretakers to be volunteers.
 We hope you find your volunteer experience to be a rewarding one.
 Besides supporting the school, your volunteer efforts teach our children the joy and obligation we all have to give some of our precious time to worthwhile causes.

-Most volunteer opportunities at Charlotte Academy are coordinated through the Parents Association (CAPA).
-CAPA is dedicated to enriching the experience of all Charlotte Academy students and their families and we hold and assist with many activities throughout the year where volunteers are needed.
+Most volunteer opportunities at Charlotte Prep are coordinated through the Parents Association .
+Our parent association is dedicated to enriching the experience of all Charlotte Prep students and their families and we hold and assist with many activities throughout the year where volunteers are needed.

 Signing up to volunteer

-Volunteer signup sheets are available at the first CAPA meeting (usually the second week of school) and at any of our monthly CAPA meetings.
-You can also contact our CAPA coordinator to sign up or get more information on any event.
+Volunteer signup sheets are available at the first meeting (usually the second week of school) and at any of our monthly meetings.
+You can also contact our parent coordinator to sign up or get more information on any event.

 Fall Festival, Parent Social, Library Program, Muffins with Mom, Donuts with Dad, Grandparent Luncheon, Field Days, Scholastic Book Fair, Spirit Week, Teacher Appreciation Week, Field Trips, Yearbook Committee, Annual Event Fundraiser, student dances, and more!